 What Causes Cloudy Spa Water?

-As your sanitizer tries to break down the invaders, however large or small, it’s quickly used up.
-This means the chlorine (or bromine, or whatever sanitizer you’re using) may not be able to keep up with killing bacteria and other contaminants because it’s trying to destroy whirligigs instead.
+As your sanitizer (like chlorine or bromine) tries to break down contaminants, it’s quickly used up.
+This means the more contaminants in your water, the harder the sanitizer has to work.
+And it may not be able to keep up with killing bacteria and other contaminants, causing murky or cloudy water.

 Has your spa recently had a high bather load?
 If you’ve had more guests using your spa than usual, you may not be adding enough sanitizer to keep up with the amount of foreign matter (read: body oils, shampoo residue, and other icky stuff humans slough off everywhere they go) being introduced to the water.